-- To obtain Cabinet approval to implement a proposal to establish an English-medium 3-11 school with a specialist Learning Support Centre (LSC) for 16 pupils with a statement of special educational needs relating to Autistic Spectrum Disorder (ASD), in new build premises to accommodate pupils from the current catchment areas of Alltwen Primary, Godre'rgraig Primary and Llangiwg Primary, all of which will be discontinued on 31st August 2024.

-- 2. This Cabinet report needs to be read in conjunction with
+- To obtain Cabinet approval to publish a proposal to establish an English-medium 3-11 school with a specialist Learning Support Centre (LSC) for 16 pupils with a statement of Autistic Spectrum Disorder (ASD), in new build premises to accommodate pupils from the current catchment areas of Alltwen Primary, Godre'rgraig Primary and Llangiwg Primary, all of which will be discontinued 1on 31st August 2024. - 2.
+Publication of the proposal provides a 28 day period for the submission of objections.
+Following the period for submitting objections, Cabinet will need to meet to consider objections received before taking a decision as to whether or not the proposal should be implemented. - 3.
+This Cabinet report needs to be read in conjunction with the consultation report (appendix A), the consultation documents (appendix B) and the Cabinet report of 20th October 2021 (appendix C)

-- Objection report (appendix A)

-- Consultation Report (appendix B)

-- Consultation document (appendix C)

-&lt;sup>1Discontinued is the term used in the School Standards and Organisation (Wales) Act 2013, section 40, to mean permanent closure of a school or schools
+1Discontinued is the term used in the School Standards and Organisation (Wales) Act 2013,section 40, to mean permanent closure of a school or schools